 Day 1: Scenic flight to the Koroc River head

-You’ll fly to the Koroc River head, in the middle of the Torngats, on a 40-minute scenic flight to reach the starting point of your expedition.
+You will take off on a 45-minute scenic flight to reach the camp at the head of the Koroc River.
+A short stop is planned in Kangiqsualujjuaq to pick up your guides.
 You’ll follow the valley of this thousand-year-old river, traditionally used as a passageway between Labrador and Nunavik.
 The landscape will gradually change, and the mountains will become more and more imposing until you reach your drop-off point.
 You can then set off for a hike in the surrounding area and enjoy the view over the valley.

 Day 2: Hike along the valley to base camp

 You’ll set off with your gear to hike the 12 kilometres to base camp, following the valley to the foot of Mount Kauvvik (Mount Iberville), where you’ll settle in for the next few days.
-You will see many typical arctic geomorphological formations and some archeological sites witnessing the use of the land as an ancient path for Inuit to travel from Labrador to Nunavik.
-You’ll have plenty of time to explore the area and appreciate the sense of freedom it offers.
+You will follow small streams and walk among mountains that rise higher and higher as you approach the Kauvvik area.
+You will have plenty of time to explore the area and appreciate the sense of freedom it offers.

-Day 3: Hike to the summit for a spectacular view of the Torngat
+Day 4: Hike to the summit of Mount Kauvvik

-Depending on the weather, you will either explore the breathtaking views of the Torngat Mountains, its fjords, valleys, glaciers, falls, and lakes or start the ascension from Kauvvik base camp to the the giant Mount Kauvvik and its 1646 meters high.
+Depending on the weather, you will either explore the breathtaking views of the Torngat Mountains, or start the ascension from base camp to the the giant Mount Kauvvik and its 1,646 meters high.
 Note that some sections of the climb are more exposed and span terrain is very rocky with unstable blocks.
-As you will climb higher to the summit, the spectacular view will reveal to you the magic of the Torngats extending to the Labrador side.
-You will follow Mount Kauvvik ridge, equiped with our mountaineering equipment (harness and helmet) roped two by two with your guide to make it to the summit.
-The day you will be attempting the summit is a big day that may take around 12 hours.
+As you will climb higher to the summit, the spectacular view will reveal to you the magic of the Torngat, extending to the Labrador side.
+You will follow Mount Kauvvik ridge, equipped with our mountaineering equipment (harness and helmet) roped two by two with your guide to make it to the summit.
+The day you will be attempting the summit is a big day that may take between 12 and 15 hours.

-Return trip through the valleys with your new perspective of the mountains.
-You will meet the plane at the head of Koroc camp for a last panoramic flight through parc national Kuururjuaq.
-You will stop breifly at Kangiqsualujjuaq, then take off to Kuujjuaq.
+In the early morning, you will begin your return journey with a new perspective of the mountains.
+You will meet your plane at the Koroc River head for a final scenic flight over parc national Kuururjuaq.

 Drones